bvkeersop/bvkeersop.github.io/content/posts/rest-assured-c-edition.md

 }
 ```

 As Flurl doesn't depend on injecting an HttpClient, but on building up the request fluently on an URI, we have to make sure the URI is available in the client class.
-If we want to make this configurable, I chose to use the [Options Pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7).
+If we want to make this configurable, we have to provide the URI via the DI container.
+The recommended way to do this, is to use the [Options Pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7).
 I also added an options validation class, so we can make sure the URI is provided on startup.

 ```C#